 - Learn the Language: Learning the local Portuguese language will help you in an argument with a thief or a debriefing with the police.
 Of course, no one expects fluency, but at least attempt to learn the language by way of online classes, language-learning software or courses at a community college.
 Conversing in Portuguese is also a great way to break the walls down.

 - Dress like a Local: Don't become an obvious tourist trap by throwing on cutoffs or a Hawaiian shirt.
 Keep the swimwear for the beach but otherwise, go for the jeans-&-sneakers combo.
 Blend with the locals so that the bad guys don't come picking after you.

-Avoid visiting ATM centres inside shopping centres or gas stations after sun goes down.
-Also, carry a cheap mobile phone and a wallet bait with cancelled credit card, just in case the occasion arises.
+Avoid visiting ATM centres inside shopping malls or gas stations after the sun goes down.
+Also, carry a cheap mobile phone and a wallet bait with a cancelled credit card, just in case the occasion arises.